vidhipatel94/ArcProgressStackView/README.md

 Download
 ------------

-You can download a .jar from GitHub's [releases page](https://github.com/GIGAMOLE/ArcProgressStackView/releases).
+You can download a .aar` from GitHub's [releases page](https://github.com/GIGAMOLE/ArcProgressStackView/releases).

 Or use Gradle jCenter: